wavemaker/docs/learn/react-native/app-loader.md

 }
 ```

-**Apply Style to Class Name**
+**Apply Style to Class**

-You can use a class name of the widget for a specific widget if needed.
+Using the following example, you can customise background color, border width of Skeleton, and other properties for a specific class inside a widget in the page.

 ```css
 className: headerLabel